LauLauThom/Fiji-QualiAnnotations/README.md

 Those Fiji plugins allow to __describe images or image-regions (outlined by ROI) to 1 or a set of user-defined keywords (or categories/classes)__.
 They can be used to perform routine description of sample images, or to generate ground-truth category annotations for the training of a classifier for instance.
-Besides qualitative annotations, any measurement as selected in the Fiji `set Measurements`menu is reported to the table if the option `run Measure` is selected in the plugin.
+Besides qualitative annotations, any measurement as selected in the Fiji `Analyze > set Measurements`menu is reported to the table if the option `run Measure` is selected in the plugin.
 The measurements and annotations are reported for the full-image by default.
 To annotate ROI, either draw a new one before making a new annotation (it should be the actively selected ROI), or select existing Roi in the RoiManager before annotating.